slimtoolkit/slim/README.md

 	You can get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
 The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).

-5. Wait a couple of minutes until `dockerslim` says it's done
+5. Wait a couple of minutes until `docker-slim` says it's done

 6. Once DockerSlim is done check that the new minified image is there